OtterClam/otter-docs/docs/ottopia/events/rarity-competition-s3.md

 ## Reward

 The reward of the Rarity Competition is in $CLAM.
-We are preparing a total of 10,000 $CLAM for this season!
-Each epoch’s reward will be 2,500 $CLAM.
+We are preparing a total of more than 15,000 $CLAM for this season!
+Each epoch’s reward will be started from 2,500 $CLAM.

 Start gear up your Otto NFT gang and earn these tasty $CLAM!